loader

 GMAT Quantitative Reasoning Scoring Pattern

 The Score Range of Quantitative Reasoning section of GMAT includes 0 – 60 scores.
 Score intervals needed for this section include 1.
-The scoring system in the quant section can be calculated on GMAT following a different method compared to how the calculation of score for the entire GMAT exam is done.
+The scoring system in the quant section can be calculated on the GMAT following a different method compared to how the calculation of the score for the entire GMAT exam is done.
 The Quant section of the GMAT exam is calculated on a scale from 6 to 51 points.
-The overall composite score of GMAT can be calculated combining the sub scores from each section like the Quantitative Reasoning and the Verbal Reasoning sections.
+The overall composite score of GMAT can be calculated by combining the sub-scores from each section like the Quantitative Reasoning and the Verbal Reasoning sections.
 The total score for the GMAT exam is graded on a scale of 200 to 800 points.
 Quantitative Scaled Score is scored on a scale of 6 to 51 like that of Verbal Scaled Score.
-Analytical Writing Assessment (AWA) section of the test is also scored on a scale from 0 to 6.
+The analytical Writing Assessment (AWA) section of the test is also scored on a scale from 0 to 6.

 GMAT Quantitative Reasoning Syllabus

-In GMAT Quantitative Reasoning, one needs to study in the syllabus, the sections like Arithmetic and Algebra.
+In GMAT Quantitative Reasoning, one needs to study the GMAT syllabus, sections like Arithmetic and Algebra.
 Under Algebra, one needs to solve problems like inequalities, absolute value, equations, and functions and exponents.
 Under the Arithmetic section of the Quantitative Reasoning of GMAT, one needs to practice solving problems based on decimals, percentages, discrete probability, ratio and proportion, numbers and their powers and roots, fractions, sets, and counting methods.
 It is a 3-hour and 7-minute-long exam which comes with an 8-minute break between each of the sections.
 This break however is optional.
-GMAT covers more than 50 topics in all of its four sections which include Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning and Analytical Writing Assessment.
-There are 31 questions in this section and only 30 minutes time to complete the section.
-Total time that a student might take is a maximum of 3 Hours 7 Minutes.
+GMAT covers more than 50 topics in all of its four sections which include Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Assessment.
+There are 31 questions in this section and only 30 minutes to complete the section.
+The total time that a student might take is a maximum of 3 Hours and 7 Minutes.

 GMAT Data Sufficiency

 GMAT Data Sufficiency is a question which is regarding the solution to the system of equations.
 When exposed to questions, the students need to check whether they can get a clear ‘yes’ or a ‘no’ to the questions being asked by putting to use the information being shared with the student through the question.
 If the answer to the question that a student can get using the information that has been provided to them through the questions is definite, then it can be stated that the data is sufficient.
-If, by using the statements, one cannot get a definite answer, the data will be deemed to be not sufficient.
-A 600 to 650 level GMAT data sufficiency sample questions can be practiced by the students as such sample questions are available in the system of equations.
-This is how students need to approach to solve the questions of GMAT Number Properties Data Sufficiency Question.
+If, by using the statements, one cannot get a definite answer, the data will be deemed to be insufficient.
+A 600 to 650-level GMAT data sufficiency sample questions can be practiced by the students as such GMAT sample questions are available in the system of equations.
+This is how students need to approach solving the questions of GMAT Number Properties Data Sufficiency Question.

 GMAT Problem-Solving